gdcc/datachat/README.md

 ### Citation

 For academic use please cite this work as:

 ``
 Tykhonov, Vyacheslav.
-(2024, September 26).
+(2024).
 Building natural language interface for Dataverse network based on Croissant ML standard.
 Zenodo. https://doi.org/10.5281/zenodo.13842869
 ``